Jayant-Projects/Atliq_Grand_Hospitality_Analysis/README.md

 The successful completion of this project involved a range of activities and learning experiences, including:

 1. Researching and understanding the important metrics in the hospitality domain.
-2. Data modeling to structure and organize the dataset for analysis.
+2. Data modelling to structure and organize the dataset for analysis.
 3. Creating new measures and calculations based on specific business requirements.
 4. Understanding the business context of the data and identifying key business questions to address.
 5. Learning Power BI basics, including the DAX language, relationship and model building, dashboard creation, and data manipulation using various charts.